-- 2.28 The latest MHCLG report Land Value Estimates for Policy Appraisal 2019 (published 2020) gave a residential land value figure for Adur of £4,100,000 per hectare. - 2.29 The Adur Whole Plan and Community Infrastructure Levy Viability Assessment 2017, provided an appraisal of the viability of the Adur Local Plan in terms of the impact of its policies on the viability of development expected to be delivered during
+- 2.26 The latest MHCLG report Land Value Estimates for Policy Appraisal 2019 (published 2020) gave a residential land value figure for Adur of £4,100,000 per hectare. - 2.27 The Adur Whole Plan and Community Infrastructure Levy Viability Assessment 2017, provided an appraisal of the viability of the Adur Local Plan in terms of the impact of its policies on the viability of development expected to be delivered during the plan period.
+It concluded that the key strategic sites (both greenfield and brownfield) which are key to the delivery of the housing strategy are viable, provided that zero Community Infrastructure Levy is applied, should this be introduced by the Council (due to high infrastructure costs).

-- the plan period.
-It concluded that the key strategic sites (both greenfield and brownfield) which are key to the delivery of the housing strategy are viable, provided that zero Community Infrastructure Levy is applied, should this be introduced by the Council (due to high infrastructure costs). - 2.30 An updated Whole Plan Viability Assessment will be prepared as part of the update of the Adur Local Plan.
-The Council is currently waiting to understand whether the Infrastructure Levy will be introduced, or an alternative if there is a change of Government.
-As such the use of CIL in Adur District is not currently being reviewed.
+2.28 An updated Whole Plan Viability Assessment will be prepared as part of the update of the Adur Local Plan.
+As such the use of CIL in Adur District is not currently being reviewed at this point in time but is likely to be considered alongside the emerging Adur Local Plan.